elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/persistent-volumes.md

 classes ending with *enc* are also software encrypted using a per volume encryption key.
 This provides increased security but has an impact on performance.

+## Type hostPath

+A PV of type `hostPath` only emulates a network-attached storage and is in reality a local file/dir on the specific node instead of an actual external volume.
+It is as such not recommended to use if your pods should be able to run on different nodes in your cluster.

 # Known issues

 ## Resizing encrypted volumes